pedobry/esphome_toshiba_suzumi/README.md

 ### Pinout

-AC unit has a wifi connector on extension cable, usually with pink and blue colors (see the schema above).
+AC unit has a wifi connector CN22 with an extension cable, usually with pink and blue colors (see the schema above).

 <p align="center">